Bavanaa/learning_git/README.md

 # learning_git
-this is my attempt at learning git. a file tracking my progress in the coursera git course
+This is my attempt at learning git.
+A file tracking my progress in the coursera git course: getting-started-with-git-and-github